ImageMagick v6 Examples --

 which reads all the tiff files in first, then resizes them.
 You can instead do...

-This will read each image in, and resizes it, before proceeding to the next image.
+This will read each image in, and resize them, before proceeding to the next image.
 Resulting in far less memory usage, and possibly prevent disk swapping (thrashing), when memory limits are reached.

-For JPEG images I recommend you use somethng like...
+For JPEG images I also recommend you use the special "-define" setting instead, producing something like...

 -geometry 100x100+5+5 -frame 4 index.png

-From IM v6.3.1 if you also add a offset the above becomes a crop of the image being read in.
+From IM v6.3.1 if you also add an offset the above becomes a crop of the image being read in.

-For example, To get a smaller 600x400 pixel tile from a very large image.
+For example, To get a smaller 600x400 pixel sub-section from a much larger image.

 This however will read in the entire image into memory then crop it before it is finally added to the current image sequence.

-If you want to handle really large images I suggest you look at the "stream" command and pipe you image into the "convert" command for further processing.
+If you want to handle really large images I suggest you look at the "stream" command and pipe you image into the "magick" command for further processing.
 See Massive Image Handling below.

 If the image is "gzip"ed, IM will automatically uncompress it, into a temporary file before attempting to figure out the image format and decode the image file format.
 As such you can not only save images in gzip compressed format, but use them directly in later IM processing.
 For large text based images this can result in enormous disk space savings.